brikis98/yevgeniy-brikman-homepage/_posts/2026-06-10-the-culture-map.md

 {% include image.html path="reviews/the-culture-map-dimension-8.png" alt="Scheduling" style="max-width: none !important" %}

-Some cultures, such as Germany, lean towards a _linear-time_ mindset, they value value promptness and organization.
+Some cultures, such as Germany, lean towards a _linear-time_ mindset, where they value value promptness and organization.
 Some cultures, such as Nigeria, lean towards a _flexible-time_ mindset, where they value flexibility and adaptability.
 And some cultures, such as France, fall somewhere in between.
 For example, if you schedule a meeting at 9:00am, a German will be there at 9:00am on the dot, a Frenchman might not get there until 9:07 or 9:10, and a Nigerian might be